lando/postgres/examples/10/README.md

 # Should use 10 as the specified version
 lando ssh -s defaults -c "psql -V" | grep "10"

-# Should use patch version when set by the user
-lando ssh -s patch -c "psql -V" | grep "10.6"

 # Should see the default database on healthcheck
 lando healthcheckdefaults | grep 'database'